To Identify Stock Bottoming Formations Earlier

 1. The ability to avoid Selling Short as the bottom starts often with huge velocity runs and big rebound action.

 2. The opportunity to trade the upside velocity that often accompanies a sudden reversal of trend pattern.

-In the chart example below, the Detrending Price Oscillator Indicator formed an extreme Trough deviation on extremely high Volume, with a spike on the Accum/Dist to the bottom of its chart window, and an extreme Money Flow Index spike that exceeded the low of its chart window.
+In the chart example below, the Detrending Price Oscillator indicator formed an extreme trough deviation on extremely high stock Volume, with a spike on the Accum/Dist to the bottom of its chart window, and an extreme Money Flow Index spike that exceeded the low of its chart window.

 All four indicators are showing that the selling was well beyond the normal ranges of overbought.
-The stock had overbought price action previously, however it continued to move down further as the Volume Indicators did not confirm an extreme condition.
-The Detrending Price Oscillator Indicator was not extreme, and Volume was above average but not extreme.
+The stock had overbought price action previously, however it continued to move down further as the stock Volume Indicators did not confirm an extreme condition.
+The Detrending Price Oscillator indicator was not extreme, and stock Volume was above average but not extreme.

 Martha Stokes CMT